vuusale/ReportGenie/README.md

 <img src="https://github.com/user-attachments/assets/8372f4b9-d779-4563-9d83-64d7c1102c82" width="1000" />

-This is for updating the Table of Contents, so click "Yes".
+This is for updating the Table of Contents, so click "Yes", then "OK".
 After that, I recommend saving the file as DOCX or PDF to avoid seeing a popup every time.

 ### ✨ Features